ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 When the cluster performs a fencing action, it triggers a *power-off* operation instead of a *reboot* for the fenced instance.
 {: attention}

-After this change, you always need to log in to the {{site.data.keyword.cloud_notm}} Console, and manually start an instance that has been fenced by the cluster.
+After this change, you always need to log in to the {{site.data.keyword.cloud_notm}} Console, and manually start an instance that was fenced by the cluster.

 ```sh
 pcs property set stonith-action=off